Millennium Manor: Construction

 Over 4,000 bags of cement were used, and in some places agricultural lime was used instead of sand for less water seepage.
 The thinnest inside wall is 19 in.
 The thinnest outside wall is 25 in.
 The roof is greater than 3 ft thick, and the floor is greater than 4 ft thick.
 The roof alone supposedly weighs 423 tons.
 All walls are load bearing.
 There are 14 rooms and a two-car underground garage, for a total of about 3000 sqft under roof.
 The upstairs has 7 chimney flues.
 A six-story deep well is 5 ft in diameter.
 In November 1943, Wright Road was widened, and William Nicholson was forced to tear down the entire wall facing the street.
 He promptly rebuilt it 6 ft further back.
 The Castle sits on 6 lots equaling about an acre, and another 1/2 acre next door has been leased.
 A small white frame house that currently sits on the back lot originally was next to the Castle.
 It was a "kit home" built to give the Nicholsons a place to live until the main building was finished.
 It was then moved to its present location.

-In 1950 Fair Nicholson died of cancer at age 72.
+In 1950 Emma Fair MacArthur Nicholson died of cancer at age 72.
 The Nicholsons had been married over 50 years.
 William Nicholson was quoted as saying, "It was hard to be parted from her after so many years.
 My wife believed in me but her faith in eternal life was weak.
 She tried to believe, but she had her doubts.
 There came times when she talked of dying."
 Fifteen years later, at the age of 88 and nearly blind and deaf, William died, and was buried alongside his wife in Clarks Grove Cemetery.
 The day before William went to the hospital he told the pastor from the church next-door to the Castle that "if God doesn't intervene soon, I will die."